Cover image: White Stork by Lance Robinson– Biesiesvlei, Free State – BirdPix No. 243136

 The White Stork is predatory, and feeds on a wide range of small animal prey.
 It consumes agricultural pests, including Bollworms (Heliothis armigera), Armyworms (Spodoptera exempta) and Brown Locusts (Locustana pardalina).
 It also eats mice, small reptiles (snakes and lizards), amphibians, fish, molluscs, various large insects, the young of ground-breeding birds, scorpions, caterpillars and termite alates.
 Indigestible food material is regurgitated in the form of pellets.

 Its breeding behaviour is little known in South Africa, but is probably similar to that in Europe, Asia and north Africa.
 Breeding has been recorded from September to November in South Africa.
-As far as we are aware, there are none breeding here at present; the last recorded breeding was in about 2005.
-(If you find a nest please let us know!)
+In 2024, we are making a determined effort to find out just how many pairs are breeding in South Africa.
+Read about this initiative here.
+If you know of a nest, or find one, please let us know (ring@thebdi.org).

 White Storks are monogamous.
 The nest is a large platform of sticks, reeds, clods of earth and grass.
 The nest is built quickly, by both sexes in as little as 8 days.
 The majority of nesting material is contributed by the male and nest material is added periodically throughout the breeding cycle.
 Nests are placed up to 13m above the ground, in a tree or broken chimney etc. Nests are regularly added to and re-used, but not every year, and the nest gradually increases in size over time.